Xifax/suzu-web/README.md

 * Fix `Weblio` bug, when english examples are shown instead of japanese;
 * Another possible button: 'lookup additional usages in Jisho';
-* Refactor `routes.py` by separating AJAX, utility and main routes;
 * Use jpNetKit instead of code duplication;
 * 'Post-process' method for `peon`, should update status (language, pos, etc) for already added items (when no processing happens [except for unique check],